General Information

 - Salts, sugars and acids – to maintain the proper pH balance and stabilize the vaccine

-The Johnson & Johnson vaccine uses what’s known as “viral vector” technology.
-This means a harmless cold virus, adenovirus 26 (Ad26), is engineered to contain the gene for the SARS-CoV-2 “spike” protein.
-It also contains salts, sugar and buffers to maintain the pH and stabilize the solution.
-The ingredients include:
+While no longer approved for use or distributed in the United States, the Johnson & Johnson vaccine used what’s known as “viral vector” technology.
+This means a harmless cold virus, adenovirus 26 (Ad26), was engineered to contain the gene for the SARS-CoV-2 “spike” protein.
+It also contained salts, sugar and buffers to maintain the pH and stabilize the solution.
+The ingredients included:

 - Recombinant, replication-incompetent adenovirus type 26 expressing the SARS-CoV-2 spike protein - the active ingredient that causes your body to produce antibodies